FelixHenninger/lab.js/readme.md

   </small>
 </p>

 **`lab.js` is a toolkit for constructing browser-based online experiments in Javascript.** It vastly simplifies the construction of experiments by taking care of stimulus display and timing, response collection, and data storage.
-The library builds on the idea that experiments are constructed from *blocks* of content: Individual stimuli of whichever nature, and sequences or more complex arrangements of these.
+The library builds on the idea that experiments are constructed from individual *components*: The stimuli themselves, and sequences and loops that provide structure to the experiment.

 ----